sparcs-kaist/taxi-back/src/route/docs/rooms.v2.md

 - 400 "Bad request"
 - 400 "no corresponding room"
 - 400 "{userID} Already in room"
-- 400 "You cannot invite other user(s) when you are not joining the room"
 - 400 "The room is full"
 - 500 "internal server error"